tahickson/tahickson.github.io/docs/about.md

     Society and the Undergraduate Research Opportunities (UROP) program
   </li>
     <li>
-    Hickson gratefully acknowlegges financial supprt for this work from the Fulbright Senior Scholar Program, U.S. Department of State and the Spanish Fulbright Commission.
+    Hickson gratefully acknowledges financial supprt for this work from the Fulbright Senior Scholar Program, U.S. Department of State and the Spanish Fulbright Commission.
   </li>
   <li>
     Gustavus Adolphus College, Environment, Geography, and Earth